 Traditionally Spanakopita is made in a big rectangle to be cut into slices, or as triangle samosa-like individual pies.
 I find that the easiest way to make it at home is to make little individual pies in muffin pans or a bigger pie in my frying pan and then cut it into fat wedges.
 My boys love making it with me and it is so low stress to make that I always let them help.

-A word on fresh vs frozen spinach
+A word on fresh vs frozen spinach or other greens

 I love using organic frozen leaf spinach in this recipe and in lots of other recipes.
 To get the volume of spinach I’d need from fresh spinach I’d need to buy a vast quantity and then spend time wilting it.
 The frozen stuff is already wilted and just needs defrosting and draining.
 I use fresh vegetables all the time of course but have no guilt about using frozen when they are cheaper, easier and as delicious as they are in this case.
 Frozen vegetables retain all their vitamins whereas fresh vegetables may have been sitting in a supermarket fridge for days before you eat them.
 I also throw the pellets of frozen leaf spinach into soups, stews and curries and let the heat of the food defrost the spinach.
 They’re handy for small servings of vegetables for children and are great in smoothies too.